Facebook’s recent Stories format should help it not only retain its large user base but also further engage the coveted millennial demographic.

 Facebook is also in first place among young people: Sixty-nine percent of them said they use the social media site at least once a day.
 More than half of people in that age bracket said the same about Instagram and Snapchat, respectively, while 43 percent said they use Twitter at least once daily.

-Last month, Morning Consult Brands Intelligence data showed voters’ preferences for social media sites, with Facebook and Twitter generating less interest among independents or nonvoters than the sites did among people who voted for former Democratic presidential candidate Hillary Clinton or President Donald Trump.
+Last month, Morning Consult Brand Intelligence data showed voters’ preferences for social media sites, with Facebook and Twitter generating less interest among independents or nonvoters than the sites did among people who voted for former Democratic presidential candidate Hillary Clinton or President Donald Trump.

 A Facebook spokesman did not respond to a request for comment.